Interview With Alex

-Browser use Pivotal Tracker to manage their agile approach to web development.
-It has been interesting to follow this workflow and use Git as part as a development team rather than just personal code revision backup.
+Browser uses Pivotal Tracker to manage its agile approach to web development.
+It has been interesting to follow this workflow and use Git as part of a development team rather than just personal code revision backup.

 Do you think that your time here will be useful for your final year at uni?

 Definitely.
 I’ve put into practice things I have only studied in theory at University.
 I have a much deeper understanding already of MVC and the Symfony framework, skills which I will be able to put to use in my final year project.